lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 └── prj.conf
 ```

 The `CMakeLists.txt` only includes the necessary boilerplate to create a freestanding Zephyr application.
-As application, we'll again use the same old `main` function that outputs the string _"Message in a bottle."_ each time it is called, and thus each time the device starts.
+As an application, we'll again use the same old `main` function that outputs the string _"Message in a bottle."_ each time it is called, and thus each time the device starts.

 ```c
 #include <zephyr/kernel.h>